Jbernardiss/equation_solver/README.md

 # equation_solver
-An simple quadratic equations solver I made to practice python
+An simple quadratic equations solver that runs in the terminal that I made to practice python